My Quiet Kitchen

 • It contains no butter, oil or shortening yet still tastes buttery and rich.

-• It looks just like a traditional, white flour pie crust.
+• It looks just like traditional, white flour pie crust.
 If you're serving skeptical family and friends, you can imagine why this is important.
-The white rice flour and tapioca starch blend with the tan-colored almond flour to create the lovely, soft white color everyone is used to.
+The rice flour and tapioca starch combine with the almond flour to create the lovely, soft white color everyone is used to.
 And the natural fat in the almond flour creates a flaky, irresistible, almost shortbread-like texture.

 • When I say this pie crust is easy, I'm not exaggerating.
 Even some experienced bakers find pie crusts intimidating, but this one will be your new best friend.
-There's no need to pre-chill the ingredients, bowls, utensils, rolling pin, etc. And you don't have to rush or worry about your hands warming up the dough.
+There's no need to pre-chill the ingredients or equipment, and you don't have to rush or worry about your hands warming up the dough.
 You also don't have to worry about overworking the dough since we're not dealing with gluten.

 • No need for pie weights!
 While traditional pie crusts tend to slump and slide down the sides of the pie plate during prebaking, this one stays exactly where you put it.